Skip to article frontmatterSkip to article content

 4. Direct Preference Optimization (DPO)

-A simpler, more elegant alternative to RLHF that skips the reward model entirely.
+A simpler, more clean alternative to RLHF that skips the reward model entirely.

 You’ll learn: